 WooCommerce is catching up with market leaders like Shopify in terms of features and apps.
 Perfect for private/white label ecommerce sites.
 Awesome for affiliate marketing.
 And the strongest option if you want to run a private label & affiliate marketing combo site.

-If you’re considering Magento, X-Cart is worth a look.
+If you’re considering Adobe Commerce, X-Cart is worth a look.
 It’s one of the best free ecommerce platforms if you have dev resources.
 Plus it has made a lot of investment in expanding the product and brand in recent years.

 Most ecommerce platforms do a decent job.
-There is a handful we’d warn you to think twice before committing to, including Magento, Open Cart, Jigoshop, ePages (1&1), WP Ecommerce, CoreCommerce, and Big Cartel.
+There is a handful we’d warn you to think twice before committing to, including Open Cart, Jigoshop, ePages (1&1), CoreCommerce, and Big Cartel.
 There are much better options available at similar price points.
 Still, many people use and love these platforms.